openaps/docs/docs/docs/Resources/my-first-pr.md

 At some point it will be suggested to you that you make a PR.
 PR is short for pull request.
 It's actually not too hard to do one and it is a great way to contribute.
 This documentation is here because people like you made PRs.
+The easiest way to PR does not require an understanding of software repositories.
+Go to the source of the documents we read. https://github.com/openaps/docs See a directory list.
+The web pages we read are organised.
+To get to most documents hit two levels of "docs".
+Then choose by comparing to the documents indexes.
+When you find the file tap the small pencil icon, top right.
+Edit the file.
+Scroll to the bottom.
+Add notes for reviewers and tap the green button.
+A new page appears.
+Tap the Pull Request green button.
+Then again tap the new Pull Request green button.
+For details about how that works see below.

 * The general idea is to make edits and improvements to code or document by making a copy of the repository you'd like to change.
 * Double-check that your edits look good to you on your copy.